-The market value of assets (MVA) returned 5.1% during 2023, which is less than the prior year's assumed 7.0% investment rate of return.
-The actuarial value of assets (AVA) returned 6.5% over this same year, reflecting the asset smoothing methodology being utilized by the Plan for the measurement of the actuarial value of assets.
-Since a maximum of 20% of the gain or loss from the performance of the Plan is typically recognized in a given year under the adopted asset smoothing method, in periods of very good performance, the AVA can lag significantly behind the MVA, and in a period of negative returns, the AVA does not decline as rapidly as the MVA.
+The Market Value of Assets (MVA) returned 10.2% during 2024, which is more than the prior year's assumed 7.0% investment rate of return.
+The Actuarial Value of Assets (AVA) returned 7.3% over this same year, reflecting the asset smoothing methodology being utilized by the Plan to measure the AVA.
+Because a maximum of 20% of the gain or loss from the performance of the Plan is typically recognized in a given year under the adopted asset smoothing method, in periods of very good performance, the AVA can lag significantly behind the MVA, and in a period of negative returns, the AVA does not decline as rapidly as the MVA.